dvshnt/showgrid-neon/neon/client/js/components/profile/readme.md

 models and components related to user profiles.

-some mingle with other site elements but0 require user profiles to actually work.
+some mingle with other site elements but require user profiles to actually work.